grahamstark/TBComponents.jl/docs/poverty_inequality.md

 ## TODO

-* more inequality measures: Palma
+* more inequality measures: [Palma](https://www.cgdev.org/blog/palma-vs-gini-measuring-post-2015-inequality) - though that's easy from binify(a,10)
 * sub-components of decomposable indexes;
 * better understand how Julia does generics
 * ..